skip to content

 mermaid-lint validates every Mermaid diagram in your Markdown using a two-tier pipeline — a Rust WASM fast path for speed, with the official mermaid.parse() API as the authoritative fallback.
 If the diagram can’t be parsed, the check fails with the file path, line number, and the actual error message from the parser.

-.md,.mdx,.markdown, and.mmdfiles with indentation-aware extraction — it catches diagrams in indented fences (inside list items, callouts, and other indented structures), not just top-level fences. - Git-aware by default.
+• Git-aware by default.
 Only checks tracked files, so a diagram you’re still drafting doesn’t fail CI until you commit it.
-Pass globs if you want something specific:
+Pass --include/--exclude globs to narrow scope, or --no-gitignore to check everything.

 It ships as a small family of packages so you adopt exactly the layer you need: